These egg muffins are perfect for breakfast! They are tasty and portable, and you can change them with different cheeses and veggies.

 Instructions

-- Preheat your oven to 375°F. Line six muffin pan cavities with silicone cups and spray them with oil.
+- Preheat the oven to 375°F. Line six muffin pan cavities with silicone cups and spray them with oil.

 - In a large spouted measuring cup, whisk together the eggs, black pepper, garlic powder, and red pepper flakes.
 Using a rubber spatula, mix in the parmesan and scallions.

 - Fill the prepared muffin cups almost to the edge.
-The mixture will be liquid (obviously), so I like to use a measuring cup with a spout when pouring.
+The egg mixture is liquid, so I like to use a measuring cup with a spout when pouring.

 - Top the muffins with the sliced tomatoes, dividing them evenly.